Glenn Tilton: Career

 Tilton attained positions of increasing responsibility over the next three decades, and in early 2001 Tilton was briefly named chairman and chief executive officer before Chevron and Texaco merged to form ChevronTexaco Corporation.
 He was named vice chairman of the newly merged company in late 2001 and a few months later he was also named interim chairman of Dynegy, in which ChevronTexaco held a significant stake.

 In September 2002, Tilton was recruited by the board of directors of the struggling UAL Corporation to be chairman, president, and CEO, replacing John W. Creighton Jr. as chairman and CEO, and Rono Dutta as president.
 The board believed that an airline outsider with bankruptcy experience such as Tilton could turnaround the struggling carrier.
 UAL Corporation and its subsidiaries filed for bankruptcy in December 2002, three months into Tilton's tenure.

 What would follow would be one of the largest, longest, and most complex bankruptcy cases in American history.
 UAL Corporation operated in bankruptcy until February 2, 2006.
+Amid the succession of external crises spanning from the September 11 attacks to the Great Recession, UAL incurred $11.7 billion under Tilton's leadership.